loken/ts-hierarchies/README.md

 ### Traversal

 An essential part of any tree/hierarchy/graph library is traversal.
-The `traverseGraph` and `traverseSequence` utility functions provide a way to traverse a graph (tree) or sequence (list) starting with one or more nodes, called `Multiple<Node<Item>>`.
+The `traverseGraph`, `traverseSequence`, `flattenGraph` and `flattenSequence` utility functions provide ways to traverse or flatten a graph (tree) or sequence (list) starting with one or more nodes, called `Some<Node<Item>>`.

+- The former pair both provide options for simple and more complex, yet more flexible, traversal using an `IterableIterator<>`.
-They both provide options for simple and more complex, yet more flexible, traversal.
+- The latter pair both provide options for simple and more complex, yet more flexible, flattening of of nodes into an array.

-They both return an `IterableIterator<T>` rather than an array for memory optimization purposes when you want to loop over their result.
-If you need an array of the results, you'll have to spread the iterator into an array; `[...iterator]` or `spreadMultiple(iterator)`.
+Aside from their return type the two pairs behave the same and take the same parameters.

+*Performance*: Due to a non-negligible performance overhead with iterators we recommend relying on the `flatten*` variants over the `traverse*` variants unless your application is very sensitive to memory or has HUGE (many millions of nodes) graphs or sequences.

 #### Traverse next
 For simple node enumeration you simply pass the starting point as `roots` and a `next` delegate describing where to find the next node(s).